Let me tell you a little about my story.

-So it must be ok right?
+So it must be OK right?

-After I had my baby, I realised that I was not able to go back to drinking the way I had pre pregnancy and be able to give my child 100% so decided to moderate.
+After I had my baby, I realized that I was not able to go back to drinking the way I had pre pregnancy and be able to give my child 100% so decided to cut right down.
 My child cried for most of the day and a lot of the night (I didn’t know then that she had colic) and it led me to feel very down and anxious about my parenting.
 I quickly went back to my old habits of using alcohol as a coping mechanism and began to drink wine at home, as was becoming fashionable at that time.
 So it began, my battle with alcohol.

 Each time I would drink too much, I’d promise myself the following morning through feelings of guilt and shame that I would not drink again that evening.
 Yet come evening time, my stress levels would be screaming for a glass of red to wash the crazy day to the back of my mind.

 It’s a stress reliever I told myself, right?
 Everyone does it, so it must be OK.
 Right?

 I wasn’t a huge drinker.
 I’d drink a glass or two of red wine in the evenings, more if I had visitors and sometimes, I’d drink more at weekends – a lot more if out with friends.
 Shots were obligatory.
 I would drink alcohol even though I would wake every night at 3am feeling dehydrated, anxious and unable to get back to sleep, waves of sadness and guilt consuming me.
 I was so afraid of giving up alcohol and dealing with the emotions.
 I felt like my life was in turmoil even though from the outside in, it looked great.

 The cycle continued for the next 15 years and 3 more children.
 At times I moderated well, would feel great after a couple of weeks, only to ‘reward’ myself with a glass of wine, and it continued again.